MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Experiment

 \subsubsection{Ablation Study}

-Table~\ref{table:ablation_moric} presents an ablation study that evaluates the contribution of each component of the MORIC pipeline to the general performance of activity recognition.
+Table~\ref{table:ablation_moric} presents an ablation study that evaluates the contribution of each component of the MORIC pipeline to the overall activity-recognition performance.
 The complete MORIC model achieves the highest generalization accuracy of $56.3\%$ with a standard deviation of $9.1\%$, indicating the effectiveness of the complete architecture in extracting motion-relevant features in cross-user settings.

 Removing the CSI phase compensation step results in a substantial performance drop to $27.8\%$, highlighting the importance of mitigating phase distortions caused by STO and SFO.
-Similarly, omitting the delay in Doppler post-processing reduces the accuracy to $51.4\%$, confirming the critical role of Doppler domain filtering in suppressing noisy spikes and eliminating low-SNR Doppler velocity representations.
-Excluding the max pooling operation also degrades the performance to $42.5\%$, suggesting that the invariance of the MORIC to the input order and repetition is essential for robust HAR.
+Similarly, omitting the delay-Doppler pre-processing stage reduces the accuracy to $51.4\%$, confirming the critical role of Doppler domain filtering in suppressing noisy spikes and eliminating low-SNR Doppler velocity representations before MORIC classification.
+Excluding the max pooling operation also degrades the performance to $42.5\%$, suggesting that the invariance of MORIC to the input order and repetition is essential for robust HAR.
 Furthermore, substituting PSD-based Doppler velocity estimation with a simpler phase derivative-based method results in a lower accuracy of $49.8\%$, emphasizing the advantage of a more robust Doppler velocity estimation.
 Finally, replacing the full classifier with a simple Ridge classifier yields an accuracy of $39.7\%$, demonstrating that the fully designed model architecture is necessary to achieve optimal generalization performance.
+Additional classifier ablations further evaluate whether the MORIC feature-extraction and classification design can be replaced by simpler alternatives.
+The Simple MLP Classifier uses features extracted by random convolutional kernels as input to a two-layer MLP with a hidden-layer size of \(256\), achieving an average accuracy of \(41.2\%\) with an SD of \(8.7\%\).
+The performance gap between this baseline and MORIC highlights the importance of treating \(\mathcal{F}_P\) as an unordered set of delay-bin representations rather than as a fixed-order concatenated feature vector.
+Applying a single MLP to the concatenated representations imposes an artificial ordering on the delay-bin features, making the classifier sensitive to arbitrary permutations of \(\mathcal{F}_P\).
+MORIC avoids this limitation by applying shared MLP heads to all delay-bin representations, followed by max-pooling across the resulting representation-level features.
+This allows the classifier to retain the strongest evidence for each learned feature regardless of the delay index at which it appears.